RealMepon/DiscordTool/README.md

 4. chose one of the options you see (Choose the "help" option to see how to use the tool)
 5. if you have any questions or bugs dm me on discord (Mepon#0127)

+Ideas for the future:
+ -token grabber
+ -get token info
+ -server-nuker

 Disclaimer:
 This program is for education only i am not responsible for any damage.